CISQ Quality Measures - Reliability

 A class contains a virtual method, but the method does not have an associated virtual destructor.

-The program compares object references instead of the contents of the objects themselves, preventing it from detecting equivalent objects.
+The product compares object references instead of the contents of the objects themselves, preventing it from detecting equivalent objects.

-The software is intended to manage data access through a particular data manager component such as a relational or non-SQL database, but it contains code that performs...
+The product is intended to manage data access through a particular data manager component such as a relational or non-SQL database, but it contains code that performs ...

 The code contains a data element with a pointer that does not have an associated copy or constructor method.